 In a way, a similar approach is that of the found footage subgenre horror movies such as Daniel Myrick and Eduardo Sánchez‘s The Blair Witch Project (1999) and Oren Peli‘s Paranormal Activity (2007).
 This increasingly popular subgenre plays around with unstable cameras, hyper-realistic acting, fading fiction into reality, and vice versa.
 But horror movies are not the only ones capitalizing on found footage.
 Of a different genre, another movie in which realistic videos play a central role is Michael Haneke‘s Happy End (2017).

 Sweeping away gender expectations

 What is a man supposed to do if there is a risk of death?
 What about a woman?
 The director’s answer is pretty discomforting but upfront: run for your life!
 Exactly what both Force Majeure‘s antiheroes do at different points, regardless of whether they’re men or women.
 And there is no chance of denying it because everything has been recorded.
-So, what is left is to deal with, is the shame of surviving unfulfilled gender expectations.

-Tomas must face the shame of not being a “real man” according to dominant Western stereotypes of masculinity.
+Therefore, Tomas must face the shame of not being a “real man” according to dominant Western stereotypes of masculinity.
 He would rather survive rather than protect his children and his wife.
 Being “man enough” is exhausting.
 But Ebba has her share of shame too.
 She is ashamed that she did not marry a “superman” but someone as selfish as Tomas.
 Also, Ebba still struggles with the social stigma of needing a happy marriage and kids to be a satisfied woman.
 And when she realizes that her family is not perfect the disappointment is such, that she is initially unable to confront it.